-• The audited version 1.5 of UCS Express has several limitations with local user accounts.
+- The audited version 1.1 of UCS Express has several limitations with local user accounts.
 There is no capability to use central authentication or management.
-This resulted in a need for compensating controls that are detailed below.
+This resulted in a need for compensating controls that are detailed below. - Note

 Newer versions of UCS Express (version 1.5 +) enable central management of the VMware ESXi on Cisco UCS Express through vCenter (upgrade license required) as well as eliminate the Cisco console VM and local user management/VMware ESXi management restrictions.
 With the new release, Cisco UCS can manage users on VMware ESXi exactly as it would on a standalone VMware ESXi 4.1 server.
+This feature was not able to be validated before publishing of this guide, and has not been assessed by Verizon Business or tested in the Cisco PCI solution lab.